Vavatsinia is a village in the Larnaka province and is located in dense pine forest.

 According to the site of the village, Vavatsinia was founded in the era of Arab raids.
 Today the village is famous for its picturesque restaurants with the traditional mezedes of Cypriot cuisine, the sweets of the spoon and the traditional desserts served in the tavernas.

-In Vabatsinia there are 2 churches and 3 chapels.
+In Vavatsinia there are 2 churches and 3 chapels.
 The big church of the village is dedicated to St. George the Tropeoforos and was built in 1912 by donation.
-It is located in the center of the village and is royal.
+It is located in the centre of the village and is basilica.
 It celebrates on the 23rd April and 3rd November.
-In the area where the church was built, there is a big Tremithia and the villagers turned on a lampstand at Saint Georgios.
+In the area where the church was built, there is a large Turpentine tree where the villagers used to light a candle in honour of Saint Georgios.
 The second church is dedicated to Our Lady Panagia Eleousa, which was the first in Vavatsinia.
 It is located to the west of the village.
 The church of Panagia Eleousa is renowned for its unique gynecone and is under the protection of the Department of Antiquities.
 The cemetery is located in the courtyard of the church.
 It celebrates on August 15th, when a big feast is being held.
 The three chapels of Vavatsinia are the chapel of Panagia Koumniou, the chapel of the Savior and the chapel of Saints Raphael and Nicholas.